 A new report by American consumer research company JD Power published this month shows that American banks have achieved the highest customer satisfaction levels in five years, but that persistent failures around aggressive sales practices are beginning to threaten recent progress.

 The report, based on a survey of 83,000 individuals, focused on US banks, but brings to light culture and conduct failures that are pervasive in the UK, Europe, and around the world.

 The JD Power report received considerable media attention in the U.S., largely because of heightened scrutiny of aggressive sales practices in the aftermath of the Wells Fargo “cross-selling” scandal.
-According to the Wall Street Journal, over a 15 year period “Wells Fargo opened as many as two million deposit and credit-card accounts without customers’ knowledge.”
+According to the Wall Street Journal, over a 15 year period “Wells Fargo opened as many as two million deposits and credit-card accounts without customers’ knowledge.”
 Branch employees were under significant pressure to increase sales, and regularly misled customers during the course of interactions in order to sell “products [customers] do not want or value,” as stated by a Wells Fargo’s spokeswoman to the newspaper.